tin2tin/reach_for_the_stars/README.md

 *   **HTML:** Structures the game canvas and control buttons.
 *   **CSS:** Styles the page, canvas, and implements responsive design for mobile controls.
 *   **JavaScript:** Powers all game logic, physics, drawing on the canvas, level generation, audio, and managing game states.

-## Contributing

-Feel free to fork this repository, suggest improvements, or submit pull requests.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----